seppinho/mutserve/README.md

 ```

 ## Output Format
-We report variants in a TAB-delimited file including *SampleID, Position, Reference, Variant & Variant-Level*.
-Please note that the *Variant-Level* always reports the non-reference variant level.
-The output file also includes the **most** and **second most base** at a specific position (so called Major/Minor Component).
+We report variants in a TAB-delimited file including *ID, Position, Reference, Variant & VariantLevel*.
+Please note that the *VariantLevel* always reports the non-reference variant level.
+The output file also includes the **most** and **second most base** at a specific position (MajorBase + MajorLevel, MinorBase+MinorLevel).
 The reported variant can be the major or the minor component.
 The last column includes the type of the variant (1: Homoplasmy, 2: Heteroplasmy or Low-Level Variant, 3: Low-Level Deletion, 4: Deletion, 5: Insertion).
 See [here](https://raw.githubusercontent.com/seppinho/mutation-server/master/test-data/results/variantsLocal1000G) for an example.

 ## Performance - Sensitivity and Specificity